 Are used to acquire gear and recipes more for players who are playing the end game content.
 Hero's commendation can typically be found in raids, daily quests or one-shot story terminals.
 Players can acquire up to 250 hero's commendations each week.

-Similar to hero's commendations currency, protector's commendations can be used to acquire gear and recipes normally for players doing the end game content.
+Similar to the hero's commendations currency, the protector's commendations can be used to acquire gear and recipes normally for players doing the end game content.
 Protector's commendations may be found in raids, daily quests, or one-shot story terminals.
 Players can acquire up to 250 protector's commendations each week.

 Crowns of Valor